junxit/us-congress-bills-117/bill.md

 - **(4)** Approximately one-third of all countries have laws criminalizing consensual same-sex relations, and many have enacted policies or laws that would further target LGBTQI individuals.
 - **(5)** Every year thousands of individuals around the world are targeted for harassment, attack, arrest, and murder on the basis of their sexual orientation or gender identity.
 - **(6)** Those who commit crimes against LGBTQI individuals often do so with impunity, and are not held accountable for their crimes.
-- **(7)** Homophobic and transphobic statements by government officials in many countries in every region of the world promote negative public attitudes and can lead to violence toward LGBTQI individuals.
-- **(8)** In many instances police, prison, military, and civilian government authorities have been directly complicit in abuses aimed at LGBTQI citizens, including arbitrary arrest, torture, and sexual abuse.
+- **(7)** In many instances police, prison, military, and civilian government authorities have been directly complicit in abuses aimed at LGBTQI citizens, including arbitrary arrest, torture, and sexual abuse.
-- **(9)** Celebrations of LGBTQI individuals and communities, such as film festivals, Pride events, and demonstrations are often forced underground due to inaction on the part of, or harassment by, local law enforcement and government officials, in violation of freedoms of assembly and expression.
+- **(8)** Celebrations of LGBTQI individuals and communities, such as film festivals, Pride events, and demonstrations are often forced underground due to inaction on the part of, or harassment by, local law enforcement and government officials, in violation of freedoms of assembly and expression.
-- **(10)** Laws criminalizing consensual same-sex relations severely hinder access to HIV/AIDS treatment, information, and preventive measures for LGBTQI individuals and families.
+- **(9)** Laws criminalizing consensual same-sex relations severely hinder access to HIV/AIDS treatment, information, and preventive measures for LGBTQI individuals and families.
-- **(11)** Many countries are making positive developments in the protection of the basic human rights of LGBTQI individuals.
+- **(10)** Many countries are making positive developments in the protection of the basic human rights of LGBTQI individuals.

 ## § 3.
 Sanctions on individuals responsible for violations of human rights against LGBTQI people